10 Mountains in Bali That You Must Visit

-Bali has a lot of natural beauty.
+Bali has a lot of mountains that you can visit.
 Ages ago natives have built temples to honor the mountains to thank them for giving sustenance and not screwing them over with a volcano.
 That tradition is earnestly kept to this day, where locals would give offerings and pray to local gods.
 In this article, we would like to introduce you to the amazing mountains of Bali.
 It might be confusing where to start at first, but don’t worry!
 Our recommendations on which mountains to trek or hike, where should you stay, and where should you go for local guides will get you covered and get you started.
 Here are 10 mountains in Bali that you must visit.

 People also read: 7 Eyepleasing Rice Terraces in Bali: Looks Amazing All Year!